sjjf/master_exterior_ballistics/README.md

 --form-factor command line option.

-Drag functions in this program are presented as a CSV formated table of mach numbers to drag coefficient values.
+Drag functions in this program are presented as a CSV formated table of mach numbers mapped to drag coefficient values.
 Historical drag functions are available in the drag_functions directory, and can be selected using the --drag-function option.
 Additional drag function tables can be added manually to this directory, or a drag function file can be specified directly on the command line using the --drag-function-file option.

+The model performance may also be modified using the --air-density-factor option, which applies a scaling factor to the ballistic coefficient to account for changes in air density.

 # Modes of Use

-This program can be used in a number of ways: to model a single "firing" of a projectile; to estimate the form factor required to replicate the performance of a known projectile with a given drag function; and to replicate a standard range table given a form factor and drag function.
+This program can be used in a number of ways: to model a single "firing" of a projectile; to estimate the form factor required to replicate the performance of a known projectile with a given drag function; to calculate the maximum range of a given projectile configuration; and to calculate range tables.

+In all these modes the projectile configuration is specified by the mass, caliber, drag function and form factor.
+A single "shot" will also specify the departure angle and initial velocity; an attempt to match a range will specify the initial velocity and allow the departure angle to vary until shots achieve the targeted range; and an attempt to find the form factor will specify the initial velocity, departure angle, and the expected range for the shot, and then vary the form factor until the shot matches the specified range.

 ## Single Run